 - Make sure you include all up-to-date contact information, including an email address, phone number, and home address.

-- Your CV should begin with a professional summary, which succinctly goes over your pertinent work experience and skillset.
+- Your CV should begin with a professional summary, which briefly covers your relevant work experience and skill set.

 - Every position listed under work experience should contain your job title and dates of employment.